 Minimizing Criminal Charges and Their Consequences

 In many cases, Virginia criminal defense lawyers can negotiate to either reduce charges or reduce the amount of time their client will have to spend in jail.
 Additionally, the Commonwealth of Virginia offers sentencing alternatives to jail time in a number of areas.
 These sentencing alternatives may include:

 - Community service.
 In addition to fines, fees, and other penalties, community service may be used as an alternative to jail time, with a judge specifying a specific number of service hours to be completed.

 - House arrest.
 Some people may be eligible for participation in an electronic monitoring program, which allows for serving your time at home and even potentially continuing your employment.

 - Suspended jail time.
 In some cases, a judge may place you on probation or ask you to follow a certain set of conditions, rather than having you serve a jail sentence.

 - Jail served on weekends.
 Some Virginia jails allow people to serve their sentences on the weekend, so they can retain employment.
 An attorney can tell you if this program is available in your area and discuss eligibility requirements.

 - Work release.
 Some jails offer work release programs that allow people to leave during the day to attend their job and return at the end of their shift.
 Like weekend sentences, availability and eligibility can vary.

 Contact Our Criminal Defense Law Firm to Get the Help You Need

-If you were charged with a crime in the Commonwealth of Virginia, Quest Law's skilled criminal defense team can help you understand your legal rights and options.
+If you were charged with a crime in the Midlothian or elsewhere in the Commonwealth of Virginia, Quest Law's skilled criminal defense team can help you understand your legal rights and options.
 Call us today to schedule an appointment for a consultation with a criminal defense attorney.